Foundation / Corporation

 All Q3 applications are due by 6:00 pm EST on Friday, September 14th.
 Decision letters will be sent out starting after October 31, 2018.

 Voya Foundation recommends that all applicants apply early in a cycle as deadlines are subject to change.

 Due to the volume of inquiries received, Voya Foundation is unable to hold preliminary conversations with applicants.
 If you believe your organization’s program focus aligns with the giving priorities, please apply online and staff will be in contact if they would like to fund your proposal or more closely tailor it to meet the Foundation's needs.

-USA: Arizona: Scottsdale; Connecticut: Hartford; Florida: Jacksonville; Georgia: Atlanta; Iowa: Des Moines area; Massachusetts: Boston; Minnesota: Minneapolis area; New York City; New York; Pennsylvania: West Chester area
+USA: Arizona: Scottsdale; Connecticut: Metro Hartford; Florida: Metro Jacksonville; Georgia: Metro Atlanta; Iowa: Des Moines area; Massachusetts: Metro Boston; Minnesota: Minneapolis area; New York City; New York; Pennsylvania: West Chester area